PowerDNS/pdns/docs/dnssec/pkcs11.rst

   pdnsutil hsm assign example.com ecdsa256 ksk p11-kit-client 'ecdsa#1' 1234 'my key'

-And then verify with ``show-zone`` that the zone now has a valid key.
+And then verify with ``zone show`` that the zone now has a valid key.

 You can do this over SSH as well (note that the example connects from token server to DNS server)::